Marc Niola

 3. The constraint, as the case.

-The tightest constraints — regulatory, behavioral, attention — are where the discipline either holds or collapses.
+The tightest constraints — regulatory, behavioral, attention — are where the practice either stands or collapses.
 That's where it gets tested.

 Work